 In 2017, a large number of crypto hedge funds also cropped up.
 But for the average investor, affording minimums or having the right contacts to get into a hedge fund presents a real challenge.

-This is where index funds come in.
-Index funds are mutual funds that are designed to track the returns of a market index.
+Cue index funds.
+For anyone who doesn’t know, index funds are mutual funds that are designed to track the returns of a market index.
 An index is a group of securities that represents a particular segment of the market.
-In Crypto, an individual token is often introduced to serve this function.
+In crypto, an individual token is often introduced to serve this function.

-For professional traders, crypto heads, and other power players, index funds don’t represent a very exciting potential.
+For professional traders, old hands, and other power players, index funds don’t represent a very exciting potential.
 But for those who are new to the space, they may be an attractive option.

 Interested in blockchain but don’t want to spend the time learning about each coin or technology?
 Interested in cryptocurrency but don’t want to worry about the storage and custody of your tokens?
 Want an easy, diversified, and auto-rebalancing way to invest?
 An index fund might be the answer for you.